 With the year wrapping up, the wait is almost over for Year 12 results.
 If you have questions about your child’s score or their next steps, we’re here to address some of the most common parent queries.

-The Australian Tertiary Admission Rank (ATAR) and Overall Position (OP) are used to rank students to determine entry into higher education courses.
+The Australian Tertiary Admission Rank (ATAR) is used to rank students to determine entry into higher education courses.
 The ATAR is awarded in increments of 0.05 between 0.00 and 99.95, with a score of 90 representing achievement in the top 10 per cent, 80 in the top 20 per cent and so on.
-In Queensland, OP students receive a rank between 1 and 25, where OP 1 is the highest score and OP 25 is the lowest.
-OP-ineligible students receive a Selection Rank, with a maximum score of 90 (OP 6).

 If your child’s score is lower than expected, it’s natural that they will be disappointed — especially if they’ve had their heart set on a particular course.
 The most important thing is to reassure your child that their score is not a percentage; it is a rank comparing students across a state-wide cohort.
 It also helps to know that course cut-offs change each year, meaning that all hope is not lost if they have fallen short of the previous entry score.